 Social media policies are best practices in organizations.
 In the digital era, folks want to know the people behind the computer screens.
 This also means that audiences can be drawn to staff members with their own online brands.
 These brands and real-life experts can be very helpful for organizations seeking to increase their respective reputations.
 Here are some famous ones in the museum world.
 However, organizations also risk having folks say inappropriate things online, share private information about an organization, and occasionally display less-than-awesome online behavior.
 The Human Resources Department plays a critical role in managing staff members’ online behaviors – they are a marketer’s “safe harbor.”

 We do our organizations a grave disservice when we shrug and call communications – and especially social media – “Marketing’s job.”
 Increasingly, social media is everyone’s job (at least parts of it).
 Successful organizations understand the need for everyone to participate in the overall communications effort.
 Marketers don’t merely communicate, they collaborate.
 We aren’t solely about content, we’re about connection.
 And, the best amongst us understand that we can’t do it alone.
-Our success – indeed, the success of our organization – is a product of giving EVERYONE in the organization the most important job.
+Our success – indeed, the success of our organization – is a product of giving EVERYONE in the organization doing the most important job.
 We’re all marketers.